Library Relations Committee

 - Jan Orick, Director, Biomedical Library, St Jude Children's Research Hospital

-- T. Scott Plutchak, Director of the Lister Hill Library of the Health Sciences, University of Alabama at Birmingham
+- T. Scott Plutchak, Director of Digital Curation Strategies, University of Alabama at Birmingham

 - Irina Sens, Deputy director at TIB Hannover

-- Jean P. Shipman, Director, Spencer S. Eccles Health Sciences Library at University of Utah
+- Jean P. Shipman, Executive Director, Knowledge Management and Eccles Health Sciences Library at University of Utah

 - Wayne Sime, Director of Library Services, The Royal Society of Medicine Library